-When you are new to the gluten-free diet, the simplest and healthiest approach is to start with fresh, naturally gluten-free foods.
+When you have newly diagnosed celiac disease or gluten sensitivity and must adopt the gluten-free diet, the simplest and healthiest approach is to start with fresh, naturally gluten-free foods.

 If you have been diagnosed with celiac disease, this will help your body replenish the vitamins and minerals you may not have been absorbing before your condition was known.
 For both those with celiac disease and gluten intolerance, this early diet will help eliminate symptoms and restore good health.

 Start with plain meats, poultry, fish, vegetables, eggs, fruit, rice, quinoa, legumes and nuts.
 None of these contain wheat, barley or rye, and you don’t have to be a label expert to figure out that they are gluten free.
 Oats are not considered safe on the gluten-free diet unless they are specialty gluten-free oats, with a label that indicates they are gluten free.
 You’ll find more information about the basic diet here.
 Initially those who have celiac disease are likely to be lactose intolerant, ruling out some dairy products, but soon you’ll be able to include most milk, cheese and yogurt.
 And if you have gluten intolerance you should be able to include gluten-free dairy products sooner.